raylandaalman/beginner-web-dev-projects/README.md

 <br>

 ### The "video-demo.webm" file provides a short video showing the finished project
-- this is a video showing what is made and a quick demo of how it work
+- reference the video if you need a visual demonstration of what is made
 - while some styling is instructed, colors are completely up to you

 <br>